Bloom: Designing for LLM-Augmented Behavior Change Interactions: Bloom: System Overview

 \subsubsection{Prompts}

+We use the same dialogue state and motivational interviewing prompt chains as GPTCoach~\cite{jorke2025gptcoach}.
+The dialogue state chain maintains a sequence of prompts that ensure adherence to the coaching program's topics, advancing only when a separate classification prompt determines that the current task is complete.
+Individual dialogue state prompts encode the content of the Active Choices program, e.g., topics to discuss, questions to ask, solutions for common barriers, and the order in which these should be introduced.
+We used GPTCoach's dialogue state prompts for the onboarding conversation and created new dialogue states for check-in conversations following the Active Choices program.

-We use the same dialogue state and MI prompt chains as GPTCoach~\cite{jorke2025gptcoach}: the dialogue state chain ensures appropriate adherence to the coaching program's topics during long conversations, while the MI chain grounds the agent's responses in conversational strategies from the Motivational Interviewing Skills Code (MISC)~\cite{moyers2003assessing}.
-We created new dialogue states for check-in conversations following the Active Choices program.
-The at-will agent does not use a dialogue state chain, but retains the MI chain.
-Our agent's full prompts are provided in our Github repository.
+While the dialogue state chain guides \textit{what} the agent should say, the motivational interviewing chain determines \textit{how} the agent should communicate by grounding its responses in conversational strategies from the Motivational Interviewing Skills Code (MISC)~\cite{moyers2003assessing}.
+The agent is first prompted to select a strategy (e.g., open-ended questions, reflections, affirmations, or advising with permission) before a second prompt generates a response that implements it.
+The at-will agent does not use a dialogue state chain, but retains the motivational interviewing chain.
+Our agent's full prompts are provided in out Github repository.